fakedann/phase-1-project/README.md

 ]
 ```

-Additionally, near the film's poster, there will be a button that the user can click in order to add comments for that film directly into the database.
+Moreover, near the film's poster, there will be a button that the user can click in order to add comments for that film directly into the database.
 These comments can be updated at any time if the page is not refreshed.
-They will persist if they page is reloaded, but they will not be able to be changed anymore.
+They will persist if they page is reloaded, but they will not be able to be changed after that moment.

 ```sh
 [